sugaryourcoffee/circlus/doc/development-notes.md

 What we did is check out a new branch and push that branch to Github.
 Nex we create a tag and push the tag to Github.

 Now we create the version number from the tag.
-We create a version file in development mode by adding the following snippet to `config/application.rb`.
+We create a rake task in `lib/tasks/create` to create a version number file

-    if Rails.env.development?
+    namespace :create do
+      desc 'Create application version from git tag' task version: :environment do
         File.open('config/version', 'w') do |file|
           file.write `git describe --tags --abbrev=0`
         end
       end
+    end

+In `config/application.rb` we add following snippet to read the version during application start up.

     module Circlus
       class Application < Rails::Application